How CF Progresses

 These factors can contribute to osteoporosis, a disease that can lead to stooped posture, loss of height, and bones that can break easily.

 About 2% of people with CF between the ages of 25 and 35 have Chronic Kidney Disease (CKD).
 There are two factors that make adults with CF at risk for CKD.
-These include progressive fibrosis-related (CFRD) and treating with certain medications for an extended period of time.
+These include progressive cystic fibrosis-related diabetes (CFRD) and treating with certain medications for an extended period of time.
 Some common symptoms of CKD are itching, muscle cramps, nausea and vomiting, loss of appetite, swelling in feet and ankles, and trouble sleeping.

 Medications and treatments are extremely important for people with CF, but over time, those medications may cause side effects.
 Hearing loss is common in people with CF who have been exposed to certain medications such as aminoglycosides for an extended period of time.